Erik ten Hag could join forces with Jurgen Klopp at RB Leipzig - Paper Talk

 SUNDAY MIRROR

-Erik ten Hag could be about to join forces with Jurgen Klopp at RB Leipzig - and that could be bad news for Manchester United's hopes of landing German international David Raum.
+Erik ten Hag could be about to join forces with Jurgen Klopp at RB Leipzig - and that could be bad news for Manchester United's hopes of landing Germany international David Raum.

+Mohamed Salah is on the bring of signing a new two-year deal at Liverpool after months of negotiations.

 Trending